Why Agentic Programming Changed the Way I Build Software

 The limiting factor is no longer time.

-It's imagination—and how effectively you can translate intent into direction.
+It's imagination—and how effectively agentic programming lets you translate intent into direction.